crsjones/TEC-1/readme.md

 Colin Mitchell provided the Protel PCB design file for the TEC-1D, since there had not been a Protel schematic my first task was to reverse engineer the PCB file to create a TEC-1D schematic, this can also be found here.

-## NOTE: The Gerber files for the TEC-1D or the TEC-1F design are not available.
+## NOTE: Colin Mitchell has not open sourced the TEC design so the Gerber files for the TEC-1D, and by extension, the TEC-1F, are not available.